Presidency of Warren G. Harding: Justice Department

 Daugherty hired William J. Burns to run the Justice Department's Bureau of Investigation.
 A number of inquisitive congressmen or senators found themselves the object of wire taps, rifled files, and copied correspondence.
 Burns' primary operative was Gaston B. Means, a reputed con man, who was known to have fixed prosecutions, sold favors, and manipulated files in the Justice Department.
 Means, who acted independently, took direct instructions and payments from Jess Smith, without Burn's knowledge, to spy on congressmen.
-Means hired a woman, Laura Jacobson, to spy on Senator Thaddeus Caraway, a critic of the Harding administration.
+Means hired a woman, Laura Jacobson, to spy on Senator Thaddeus H. Caraway, a critic of the Harding administration.
 Means also was involved with "roping" bootleggers.

 Daugherty remained in his position during the early days of the Calvin Coolidge administration, then resigned on March 28, 1924, amidst allegations that he accepted bribes from bootleggers.
 Daugherty was later tried and acquitted twice for corruption.
 Both juries hung—in one case, after 65 hours of deliberation.
 Daugherty's famous defense attorney, Max Steuer, blamed all corruption allegations against Daugherty on Jess Smith, who by then had committed suicide.

 The same year, Daugherty and others who had served in the Harding Administration were implicated by Alien Property Custodian Thomas W. Miller for pressuring him to deposit funds in the Midland National Bank, which Daugherty's brother Mally "Mal" S. Daugherty served as president of, when Daughterty refused to investigate the Teapot Dome Scandal.
 On January 17, 1927, in the McGrain v.
 Daugherty ruling, the U.S. Supreme Court upheld a contempt conviction against Mally Daughterty which was related to a contempt citation which was issued against him in 1924. for his refusal to cooperate with a U.S. Senate committee investigating his brother's failures to prosecute the perpetrators in the Teapot Dome Scandal.
 However, the Supreme Court decision to uphold Mal's contempt conviction would also result in the Midland Bank case against Daugherty passing into history.